From pinned billiard balls to partial differential equations: Abstract

 \section{Abstract}

 We discuss the propagation of kinetic energy through billiard balls fixed in place along a one-dimensional segment.
-The number of billard balls is assumed to be large but finite and we assume kinetic energy propagates following the usual collision laws of physics.
-Assuming an underlying stochastic mean-field for the expectation and the variance of the kinetic energy, we derive a coupled system of nonlinear partial differential equations assuming a stochastic energy re-distribution procedure.
-The system of PDEs has a number of interesting dynamical properties some of which are numerically simulated.
+The number of billiard balls is assumed to be large but finite and we assume kinetic energy propagates following the usual collision laws of physics.
+Assuming an underlying stochastic mean-field for the expectation and the variance of the kinetic energy, we derive a coupled system of nonlinear partial difference equations.
+Our results are illustrated by numerical simulations.